CollectionBuilder/cb-docs/docs/advanced/gitlab.md

 To build and host your CollectionBuilder site using GitLab Pages, you will add a "CI/CD file", named ".gitlab-ci.yml".
 This YAML file contains instructions to GitLab about how to set up an environment, build your site, and deploy it.

-- In the root of your project repository, click the "+" icon, select "New file" under "This directory".
+- In the root of your project repository, click the "+" icon and select "New file" under "This directory".
 This will open a blank web editor page.
 - In the filename box, type `.gitlab-ci.yml` (be sure to include the leading `.`).
 - In the editor box, carefully paste in the following YAML (or copy from the [snippet file](https://gitlab.com/-/snippets/2368507)):